15-day trial

-Structured training is essential for any cyclist, whether amateur or professional, who wants to improve their performance and prevent injuries.
-In this comprehensive guide, we'll explore the key phases of cyclist training, providing a detailed look at each stage and how to optimize your training routine.
-We will address from the general preparation phase to the specific one, the peak of form and the transition phase, without forgetting the crucial recovery phase where pressotherapy plays a fundamental role.
+Structured training is essential for any cyclist, whether amateur or professional, who wants to improve performance and prevent injuries.
+In this comprehensive guide, we will explore the key phases of cyclist training, providing a detailed overview of each stage and how to optimize your training routine.
+We will cover everything from the general preparation phase to the specific phase, the peak form phase, and the transition phase, not forgetting the crucial recovery phase where pressotherapy plays a fundamental role.

 General preparation

-The general preparation phase, or base phase, aims to develop solid aerobic capacity and a strong muscular base.
-This phase focuses on improving cardiovascular efficiency, increasing endurance and the ability to withstand more intense workouts in later phases.
-Benefits include better long-term performance, greater efficiency in energy use, and reduced risk of injury.
+The general preparation phase, or base phase, aims to develop a solid aerobic capacity and a strong muscular foundation.
+This phase focuses on improving cardiovascular efficiency, increasing endurance, and the ability to withstand more intense training in later phases.
+Benefits include better long-term performance, greater energy efficiency, and a reduced risk of injury.

 Types of training in the base phase

-Training in this phase includes long, low-intensity rides, technique exercises, and strength work.
-Cross-training sessions , such as swimming or running, are recommended to improve aerobic capacity without overloading the muscles specific to cycling.
+Training during this phase includes long, low-intensity rides, technique exercises, and strength work.
+It is recommended to perform cross-training sessions, such as swimming or running, to improve aerobic capacity without overloading the specific cycling muscles.

-The building phase focuses on increasing endurance and specific strength needed for competitions.
-Here, the aim is to improve power and speed, preparing the cyclist for the specific demands of racing.
+The build phase focuses on increasing the endurance and specific strength needed for competitions.
+Here, the goal is to improve power and speed, preparing the cyclist for the specific demands of racing.

 Specific training and its impact

-During this phase, high intensity intervals, hill training, and race simulation sessions are incorporated.
-These workouts help improve anaerobic capacity, power output, and recovery ability between intense efforts.
+During this phase, high-intensity intervals, hill training, and race simulation sessions are incorporated.
+These workouts help improve anaerobic capacity, sprint power, and recovery ability between intense efforts.
 The impact is a significant increase in performance during competitions.

 Peak form (competition)

-The main objective of the peak form phase is to achieve maximum performance coinciding with key competitions.
-This phase focuses on optimizing the cyclist's physical and mental condition so that he can perform at his best in important events.
+The main goal of the peak form phase is to reach maximum performance coinciding with key competitions.
+This phase focuses on optimizing the cyclist’s physical and mental condition so they can perform at their best in important events.

-Training strategies include adjustments to workout volume and intensity to maximize freshness and performance.
-Tapering, or progressive reduction of training load, is crucial to allow the body to recover and reach its peak performance on competition day.
+Training strategies include adjustments in training volume and intensity to maximize freshness and performance.
+Tapering, or the progressive reduction of training load, is crucial to allow the body to recover and reach peak performance on race day.

 Transition (active rest)